openenclave/openenclave/samples/helloworld/README.md

 }
 ```

-This is the actual host function that the enclave calls in to.
+This is the actual host function that the enclave calls into.
 The function is defined in the `helloworld.edl` file and implemented here.

 ```c
 int main(int argc, const char* argv[])
 ```

-The host is the application that creates and calls into the enclave so this host is a normal C executable with a standard `main` function.
+The host is the application that creates and calls into the enclave, so this host is a normal C executable with a standard `main` function.

 ```c
 result = oe_create_enclave(
     argv[1], OE_ENCLAVE_TYPE_SGX, OE_ENCLAVE_FLAG_DEBUG, NULL, 0, &enclave);
 ```

+This function creates an enclave for use in the host process.
+This includes:
+- Allocating the enclave address space.
+- Loading the enclave code and data from its library file into that address space.
-This function sets up the enclave environment for the target enclave library including allocating resource, validating enclave library, creating enclave instance, and loading the enclave library.
+- Setting up the enclave environment, including the enclave heap and data structures for each enclave thread.
+- Measuring the resulting enclave identity and ensuring it matches the enclave signature.
+- Initializing the enclave so that it is ready to be called from the host.

-The helloworld sample creates an enclave by calling `oe_create_enclave` with the path to the signed enclave library file which happens to be passed as the first parameter to the launching application.
+The helloworld sample creates an enclave by calling `oe_create_enclave` with the path to the signed enclave library file, which happens to be passed as the first parameter to the launching application.

-The OE_ENCLAVE_FLAG_DEBUG flag allows the enclave to be created without the enclave binary being signed.
+The `OE_ENCLAVE_FLAG_DEBUG` flag allows the enclave to be created without the enclave binary being signed.
 It also gives a developer permission to debug the process and get access to enclave memory.
-What this means is ** DO NOT SHIP CODE WITH THE OE_ENCLAVE_FLAG_DEBUG ** because it is unsecure.
-What it does give is the ability to develop your enclave more easily.
-Before you ship the code you need to have a proper code signing story for the enclave shared library.
-Some newer Intel SGX platforms allow self signed certificates to be used, but some of the older Intel SGX platforms require Intel to sign your library.
+What this means is ** DO NOT SHIP CODE WITH THE `OE_ENCLAVE_FLAG_DEBUG` ** because it is insecure.
+What it gives is the ability to develop your enclave more easily.
+Before you ship the code, you need to have a proper code signing story for the enclave shared library.
+Some newer Intel SGX platforms allow self-signed certificates to be used, but some of the older Intel SGX platforms require Intel to sign your library.

-On a successful creation it returns an opaque enclave handle for any future operation on the enclave
+On a successful creation, the function returns an opaque enclave handle for any future operation on the enclave.

-Note: - You can create multiple enclave instances this way if there is remaining enclave resource available. such as Enclave Page Cache (EPC).
+> You can create multiple enclave instances this way if there are remaining enclave resources available, such as the Enclave Page Cache (EPC).

 ```c
 result = enclave_helloworld(enclave);